-A student in the Perioperative Nursing for Registered Nurses program must complete at least 44 per cent of courses through MacEwan University.
+A student in the Perioperative Nursing for Registered Nurses and Licensed Practical Nurses program must complete at least 44 per cent of courses through MacEwan University.
 Challenge examinations, transfer credit and other special assessments (for example, prior learning and recognition) are not included in the 44 per cent.

 Program Graduation Regulations

 Students are strongly encouraged to seek advice from the University Advisor about program planning.

 Students are responsible for ensuring they meet the prerequisite requirements as noted on program courses.

 Students must adhere to current code of ethics and professional competencies related to their profession as well as the confidentiality agreements signed with MacEwan by the clinical placement/other agencies.